-The DHCFP follows Medicare coverage guidelines for Teaching Physicians, Interns, and Residents.
+The DHCFP follows Medicare coverage guidelines for Teaching Physicians, Interns, and Residents with additional exceptions as outlined by Medicare's policy.

 4. Out-of-State Physicians

 - a.
 If a prior authorization is required for a specific outpatient or inpatient service instate, then a prior authorization is also required for an out-of-state outpatient or inpatient service by the Nevada Medicaid Quality Improvement Organization (QIO)-like vendor.
 The QIO-like vendor's determination will consider the availability of the services within the State.
 If the recipient is being referred out-of-state by a Nevada physician, the Nevada physician is required to obtain the prior authorization and complete the referral process.
 Emergency care will be reimbursed without prior authorization. - b.
 When medical care is unavailable for Nevada recipients residing near state borders (catchments areas) the contiguous out-of-state physician/clinic is considered the Primary Care Physician (PCP).
 All in-state benefits and/or limitations apply.